htw-imi-showtime/showtime-website/content/ws20/bachelor/b2-FeedbackApp/_index.md

 +++

 {{<section title="Brandung">}}
-**Brandung** is a digital agency from Cologne with a location in Berlin.
-With their support and supervision, we have created an application which will be used on a daily basis and helps them enhance their meetings.
+**Brandung** is an independent full-service digital agency for digital communication, e-commerce and online marketing with locations in Köln and Berlin.
+Brandung's team consists of around 170 employees, two of which, Sebastian Steiner and Oliver Weber, supported us in creating this application which will be used for their team meetings on a daily basis to provide feedback and enhance their meetings.
 {{</section>}}

 {{<quote>}}